CpServiceSpb/OpenSSLOcsp/README.txt

 For other two parameters, that are for fields: responder key & certificate, "unknown" value is put at index text DB file.

 To add/change "Root certificate" and/or "Ocsp signer certificate" and/or "Ocsp signer" key to OSSL text index DB fields, appropriate parameter or parameters should be specified with "-ocspdbscert" switch within ocsp also.
-To delete, that is to clean one parameter up to all these parameters in OSSL text index DB, "-ocspdbscert" is inputed with non existing files or with "" (double parentes) at switches such as "-CA" and/or "-rsigner" and/or "-rkey" .
+To delete, that is to clean one parameter up to all these parameters in OSSL text index DB, "-ocspdbscert" is inputed with non existing files or illegal s/n or with "" (double quotation marks without any symbol inside) at switches such as "-CA" and/or "-rsigner" and/or "-rkey" .

-In both cases, of course, serial of wishing certificate or file of certificate in its own have to be specified at -ocspdbsncert parameter also.
+In both cases, of course, serial of certificate or file of certificate in its own, which Root certificate, respononder certificate/key is added/cleared for, have to be specified at "-ocspdbscert" switch also.

 Function init_responder was taken by me from middle November of 2015 Git version due to 1.0.2 released version released port for a quiet long time (up to 45 seconds) and was not be able to reuse it.